 Range: From Maryland to Florida and west to Missouri and Texas.
 Occasionally present in New York and Pennsylvania.

-The asp is a the top of this list for a reason—however soft and sweet these little guys might look, their stings can be severe enough to require hospitalization.
 This stinging species sometimes drops out of trees and onto people.
 The sting of the asp, which is also known as the puss caterpillar, can be quite severe.
 Pain can radiate into other limbs and can last for a day or more.
 These are more common in the South, where their appearance—and their stings—are often well known.

 How to Identify a Southern Flannel Moth Caterpillar